bottlerocket-os/bottlerocket/README.md

 * `settings.kubernetes.kube-api-burst`: The burst to allow while talking with kubernetes.
 * `settings.kubernetes.container-log-max-size`: The maximum size of container log file before it is rotated.
 * `settings.kubernetes.container-log-max-files`: The maximum number of container log files that can be present for a container.
+* `settings.kubernetes.cpu-manager-policy`: Specifies the CPU manager policy.
+Possible values are `static` and `none`.
+Defaults to `none`.
+If you want to allow pods with certain resource characteristics to be granted increased CPU affinity and exclusivity on the node, you can set this setting to `static`.
+You should reboot if you change this setting after startup - try `apiclient reboot`.

 You can also optionally specify static pods for your node with the following settings.
 Static pods can be particularly useful when running in standalone mode.